-A playback singer in today’s times!
-How do we quantify their success?
-Most of them arrive, deliver a hit or two and leave the scene.
-India has seen legends like Lata Mangeshkar, Asha Bhosle, Kishore Kumar, Yesudas, Mohd.
-Rafi, SP Balasubramanium, S Janaki, K S Chitra, Sonu Nigam, Hariharan, Swarnalatha, Alka Yagnik and few others who thrived for DECADES.
-Their era of live recordings and musician-singer partnerships ended long back.
-If we look back at the past 15 years, how many new artists survived the ever-changing trends?
-One gem of an artist introduced by director Sanjay Leela Bhansali in 2002 made it through and became the princess of Indian playback singing – SHREYA GHOSHAL.
+A playback singer in today’s times — how do we quantify their success?
+Most of them arrive, deliver a hit or two, and then fade from the scene.
+India has witnessed legends like Lata Mangeshkar, Asha Bhosle, Kishore Kumar, Yesudas, Mohammad Rafi, S.P.
+Balasubrahmanyam, P. Jayachandran, S. Janaki, K.S.
+Chithra, Sonu Nigam, Hariharan, Swarnalatha, Alka Yagnik, and a few others who thrived for decades.
+Their era, marked by live recordings and enduring musician-singer partnerships, ended long ago.
+If we look back at the past 15 years, how many new artists have truly survived the ever-changing trends?
+One gem of an artist, introduced by director Sanjay Leela Bhansali in 2002, not only survived but flourished.
+She became the princess of Indian playback singing — Shreya Ghoshal.

 What made Shreya’s career flourish like nobody else’s?
 What sets her apart from the bandwagon?
 The following, I’d say: